Man of Steel (film): Visual effects

-In the modeling and animation aspect of the liquid geometry, Goodwin explained: "We had to develop a pipeline to bring in assets, so instead of going through the route of reducing the polygon count to something usable what we would then do—you would take the model in whatever way it was made and just scatter discrete points onto it, and extract the matrix onto the animation and copy these points onto the matrix and have these sparse points behaving in a way that the model would."
+In the modeling and animation aspect of the liquid geometry, Brian Goodwin, the lead effects technical director of Weta Digital, explained: "We had to develop a pipeline to bring in assets, so instead of going through the route of reducing the polygon count to something usable what we would then do—you would take the model in whatever way it was made and just scatter discrete points onto it, and extract the matrix onto the animation and copy these points onto the matrix and have these sparse points behaving in a way that the model would."
 After the animation, artists duplicated the beads onto the animated geometry for a pre-simulated lighting version to get approval on how the object would read.
 Sims were then run "on all the targets which would be discrete beads floating around on top of the surface which would have its own set of parameters", in which Goodwin further explained: "The bead size or the turbulence that would crawl along the surface constantly updating the orientation was based on the normal provided by the surface.
 That was then saved to disk and we would use that sim as the final target for the simulation."
 After the simulation process, Weta Digital ran every bead through a temporal filter to remove jitter to control the noise.
 Lighting solutions directly worked on the set.
-Weta utilized RenderMan to take advantage of improved ray tracing and instancing objects.
+Weta used RenderMan to take advantage of improved ray tracing and instancing objects.

-The sequences where Superman utilizes close-combat fight scenes with the other Kryptonians proved to be a major challenge for the filmmakers and the visual effects crew.
+The sequences where Superman uses close-combat fight scenes with the other Kryptonians proved to be a major challenge for the filmmakers and the visual effects crew.
 Desjardin explained: "When we do these fights and these hyper-real things, we don't want to do the traditional, 'OK I'm a cameraman, I'm shooting a clean plate, I'm going to pan over here to follow the action that's not really there yet but we'll put the action in later.
 Because that's us animating the characters to the camera.
-So we would do that animation with the characters—grappling, punching or flying away—and we would take the real guys up until the point until they were supposed to do that and we'd cut.
+So we would do that animation with the characters—grappling, punching, or flying away—and we would take the real guys up until the point until they were supposed to do that and we'd cut.
 Then we'd put an environment camera there and take the environment.
 And then a camera for reference of the actors and get each moment.
 So then we had a set of high-res stills for the environment and the characters.
 Then, in post, we take the digi-doubles and animate them according to the speeds we want them to move in our digital environment."